2017 Field Hockey Handbook

 PROCEDURES FOR SECTIONAL SEEDING

-- Teams will receive 3 points for a win, 1 point for a tie and 0 points for a loss.
+- Teams will receive 4 points for a win in regulation, 3 points for a win in OT, 2 points for a tie, 1 point for a loss in OT and 0 points for a loss in regulation.

 - Point totals will be tabulated and divided by the number of games played.